mikechambers/dcli/src/dcliad/README.md

 By default the details on the last activity will be displayed, with options (`--mode`) to specify the mode from which to retrieve the last activity.

 You can also specify the specific activity via the `--activity-index` argument.
-The index can be retrieved from dcliah, as well as directly from the sqlite datastor (activity.id).
+The index can be retrieved from dcliah.

 By default, the app will display summary data for the match, including each player and an overview of weapon usage.
 By passing in the `--details` flag, per user weapon usage and stats will be displayed.